As the temperature starts to fall, taking small steps to protect your house now could lead to big savings when winter eventually arrives.

 A decent home insurance policy will cover you for things like flooding, burst pipes and storm damage, which are more likely in the winter months.

 If you live in a flood risk area, it may be harder to insure your home.
-Read Where to get home insurance for high flood-risk homes for help.
+This guide will explain where to get home insurance for high flood-risk homes.

 There is often a rise in burglaries in the winter months as it gets darker earlier.